dkarthe/webjeda-blog/_posts/2016-01-25-adsense-on-jekyll-and-adsense-on-subdomain.md

 So follow the guidelines for approval on subdomain

-1. **It doesn't matter how much content is present in your domain but it should be complaint with Adsense policies.**
+1. **It doesn't matter how much content is present in your domain but it should be compliant with Adsense policies.**

-2. **Always apply with your domain name not subdomain(I don't think you can apply with a subdomain)**
+2. **Always apply with your domain name, not subdomain(I don't think you can apply with a subdomain)**

 3. **Place at least one ad on your domain along with subdomain.**

 4. **Follow all other [Adsense Policies](https://support.google.com/adsense/answer/23921?hl=en){:rel='nofollow'}{:target="_blank"} without miss.**

-Once you get the approval, read the below section on how to place adsense ads on Jekyll blog.
+Once you get the approval, read the below section on how to place Adsense ads on Jekyll blog.

 ## Adsense on Jekyll blog

-Though it is very easy to automatically place ads on all pages and places, I wasn't able automatically place the ads where I exactly wanted.
+Though it is very easy to automatically place ads on all pages and places, I wasn't able to place the ads automatically where I wanted.

 I have placed ads on top and bottom of my blog posts and pages.
 And one more ad appears somewhere in the middle of all the posts.
 So how did I do this?

-### 1. Get responsive adsense code
+### 1. Get responsive Adsense code
 The advantage is that it adopts to all screen-size so that you don't have to add media queries and adjust the width.

-### 2. Create html files of adsense code
+### 2. Create html files of Adsense code
 Create 3 html files with different names inside ```_includes``` folder(you can place only 3 ads per page.
 But this is not a hard and fast rule).
-Copy paste the adsense code(responsive) that you generated in Adsense.
-Here is a sample adsense code for the file.
+Copy paste the Adsense code(responsive) that you generated in Adsense.
+Here is a sample Adsense code for the file.
 Keeping the script tags inside a ```div``` tag is optional.

 {% highlight html %}
 <div>